pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-2/index.md

 ### Pooling the projectiles?

-As you shoot you will see game objects being created and removed only after 20 seconds .
+As you shoot you will see game objects being created and removed only after 20 seconds or less.

 If you are doing a danmaku and need a LOT of bullets, this is not a viable technique.

 One of the solution to handle a lot of bullet is to use a **pooling system**.
 You can simply use an array of bullets, limited in size.
 When if the array is filled, you delete the oldest object and replace it by a new one.